-In addition to the significant native vegetation native vegetation of significance found on Crown Land (within the Point Cook Coastal Park and Cheetham Wetlands, and the Western Treatment Plant), the main areas of biological significance within the Werribee South Green Wedge are: (1) the Werribee River environs and (2) the Werribee South coastline, and (3) the seasonal wetland systems located within the dryland farming area (shown circled in Figure 4).
-These are circled in Error!
-Reference source not found. which also includes (3) the seasonal wetland systems.
+In addition to the significant native vegetation found on Crown Land (within the Point Cook Coastal Park and Cheetham Wetlands, and the Western Treatment Plant), the main areas of biological significance within the Werribee South Green Wedge are: (1) the Werribee River environs and (2) the Werribee South coastline.
+These are circled in Figure 10 which also includes (3) the seasonal wetland systems.
 The seasonal wetlands area no longer considered to be within the Werribee South Green Wedge as the Urban Growth Boundary was shifted in 2011 to include this area, as part of the logical inclusions process (see Section 5.3).
 The wetlands are now located in land being planned for residential development, and will retain their biological significance within these developments.
-Further field investigations should precede any development in these areas.

-Point Cooke Marine Sanctuary is an area of biological significance located off the coast of the Werribee South Green Wedge (see Error!
-Reference source not found.).
+Point Cooke Marine Sanctuary is an area of biological significance located off the coast of the Werribee South Green Wedge (see Figure 10).
 Covering 290 hectares, it is the largest marine sanctuary in Victoria.
 The Point Cooke Marine Sanctuary and the adjoining Point Cook Coastal Park and Cheetham Wetlands form part of the Port Phillip Bay (Western Shoreline) and Bellarine Peninsula Ramsar Site and are part of the 'Point Cook Estate', listed on the Register of the National Estate for its diversity of wetlands combined with various coastal and terrestrial habitats.

 The Point Cooke Marine Sanctuary contains a range of communities and habitats, including sandy beaches, sub-tidal soft sediments of sand and mud, and intertidal and sub-tidal reefs.
 These areas incorporate a diversity of microhabitats and marine life, including invertebrates, fish, seaweeds, seagrass and internationally significant bird habitat.
 Point Cooke itself is an important geomorphological formation protected within the sanctuary.

 The Cheetham Wetlands system is artificially made and maintained, however, the ecological processes it creates are vital in sustaining internationally and nationally endangered species, recognised and protected by Ramsar1, JAMBA2 and CAMBA3 agreements.
 The wetlands support significant numbers of Black Swans and Chestnut Teals, whilst Spectacle and RAAF Lakes, along with other marsh systems within Point Cook Coastal Park and marine environs within Point Cooke Marine Sanctuary, are areas of international importance for numerous migratory birds.
 For some species, the area is home to greater than 1 per cent of the known world population (Department of Sustainability and Environment, 2003).